About the River Thames Scheme

 We set about grouping information into logical buckets.
 Organising content in this way helped aid further content discussions and we were able to consider how best to communicate and present complex information to the user.

-Creating user job stories to ensure we focus on stakeholder needs
+Creating user stories to ensure we focus on stakeholder needs

 Creating stories helps us to plan and map content to each stakeholder’s journey, to ensure users achieve their goals efficiently.

-For the client, job stories help them look at things from a user’s point of view.
+For the client, user stories help them look at things from a user’s point of view.

 Stories allow us to evaluate and prioritise content.
-Job stories underpin our decisions.
+Stories underpin our decisions.
 They are something we can refer back to throughout the project.

 Wireframing the user experience and templates